Hassle-free interactive PDF forms straight out of InDesign

 FormMagic restores the font, size, color, alignment, and default text to the form fields in your interactive PDF.
 For rich text fields, it also restores superscript, subscript, strikethrough and underline formatting.

 It can be used with rich text fields, regular text fields, combo boxes and list boxes.

 Additionally, you can create combs in InDesign with FormMagic.
 What is a comb?
 It’s a type of form field where each character is separated by a vertical line, and you can type only one character per box, like this:

 To create a comb in InDesign, create a form text field and separate the text inside the field with the vertical bar character (it looks like this: |).
 It will be converted to a comb field in Acrobat when you run FormMagic!

-Click here to see an example of how FormMaker was used to convert a user’s input into all-capital letters (just one of limitless possibilities).
+Click here to see an example of how FormMaker was used to add an Acroscript in InDesign that converts a user’s input into all-capital letters (just one of limitless possibilities).